codewars/docs/content/languages/python/authoring/index.md

 ### Additional packages

-Codewars runner provide a set of preinstalled packages, which are available not only for users solving a kata, but can be also used by authors to build tests and genertors of test cases.
-For example, `numpy` can be used to make generation of matrices easier.
+The Codewars runner provides a set of preinstalled packages, which are available not only for users solving a kata, but can be also used by authors to build tests and generators of test cases.
+For example, `numpy` can be used to make the generation of matrices easier.

 ### Input mutation